Ekoda/NeuronWithBackprop/README.md

-# Artificial Neuron with backpropagation
+# Artificial Neuron With Backpropagation
 A simple implementation of an artificial neuron with backpropagation in Python.
 The goal is to demonstrate the basic principles of the artificial neuron as a precursor to neural networks for learning purposes.